amoilanen/blog/smthngsmwhr.wordpress.com/web_components_and_friends.md

 *Crumb* in lines *1-16* has some handling for key presses and clicks.
 In lines *2-4* we call the function *this.props.onSelected* with the index of the current crumb *this.props.idx*, both properties have been supplied by the parent *Breadcrumbs* components in the lines *66-67*.

-The *Crumb* and *CrumbSeparator* components are quite self-contained and simple, yet they hide some of the low-level details from the *Breadcrumbs* implementation.
+The *Crumb* and *CrumbSeparator* components are quite self-contained and simple, yet they hide some of the low-level details from the *Breadcrumbs* implementation and can be easily composed into a *Breadcrumbs* component.

 In line *67* we specify that *onSelected* function from lines *28-37* should be called whenever a *Crumb* child component is selected.
 In *onSelected* we just check if the path has changed compared to what *Breadcrumbs* received in its properties in line *34*, and then call the supplied *onChange* handler in line *35*, as you might remember we defined this handler as a property on the current *Breadcrumbs* instance earlier in *BreadcrumbsDemo*.